-This appendix identifies paragraphs in SLSQC 11 and other SLAuSs in effect for audits of financial statements for periods beginning on or after 01 January 2014 that require communication of specific matters with those charged with governance.
+This appendix identifies paragraphs in SLSQC 11 and other SLAuSs that require communication of specific matters with those charged with governance.
 The list is not a substitute for considering the requirements and related application and other explanatory material in SLAuSs.

-- SLSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements paragraph 30(a) - SLAuS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements paragraphs 21, 38(c)(i) and 40-42 - SLAuS 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraphs 14, 19 and 22-24 - SLAuS 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management paragraph 9 - SLAuS 450, Evaluation of Misstatements Identified during the Audit paragraphs 12-13 - SLAuS 505, External Confirmations paragraph 9 - SLAuS 510, Initial Audit Engagements Opening Balances paragraph 7 - ISASLAuS 550, Related Parties paragraph 27 - SLAuS 560, Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17 - SLAuS 570, Going Concern paragraph 23
+- SLSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements paragraph 30(a) - SLAuS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements paragraphs 21, 38(c)(i) and 40-42 - SLAuS 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraphs 14, 19 and 22-24 - SLAuS 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management - paragraph 9 - SLAuS 450, Evaluation of Misstatements Identified during the Audit paragraphs 12-13 - SLAuS 505, External Confirmations paragraph 9 - SLAuS 510, Initial Audit Engagements-Opening Balances paragraph 7 - SLAuS 540 (Revised), Auditing Accounting Estimates and Related Disclosures - paragraph 38 - SLAuS 550, Related Parties paragraph 27 - SLAuS 560, Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17 - SLAuS 570 (Revised), Going Concern paragraph 25 - SLAuS 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors) paragraph 49 - SLAuS 610 (Revised 2013), Using the Work of Internal Auditors paragraphs 20 and 31